Code-Institute-Submissions/First-milestone-project-45/README.md

 the current page.
 The three pages also consist of the same footer with four social links taking them to a new tab with the relevant social media homepage as there are no Greener Homes social media accounts.
 Underneath is the copyright information.

 I chose a simple clean font called 'Open Sans' to stay consistent with the overall look of being simple and clean.

-The font colours of grey: rgb(69, 71, 69), form background colours in grey bg-secondary, button colours in green bg-success and social links in green: rgb(31, 160, 31) to link the Greener Homes to the colour green.
+The font colours of grey: `rgb(69, 71, 69)` form background colours in grey `bg-secondary`, button colours in green `bg-success` and social links in green: `rgb(31, 160, 31)` to link the Greener Homes to the colour green.

 ## [Home.html](https://karzuin.github.io/First-milestone-project/index.html)